hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/022_dhyana_and_samadhi.md

 ## DHYANA AND SAMADHI

-We have taken a cursory view of the different steps in Râja-Yoga, except the finer ones, the training in concentration, which is the goal to which Raja-Yoga will lead us.
+We have taken a cursory view of the different steps in Rāja-Yoga, except the finer ones, the training in concentration, which is the goal to which Raja-Yoga will lead us.
 We see, as human beings, that all our knowledge which is called rational is referred to consciousness.
 My